 Thanks to our excellent location close to various high-tech clusters in Shenzhen, GT-Shenzhen students will have ample opportunities to pursue internships.
 GT-Shenzhen students who are Chinese citizens can work part-time on internships during a semester when taking classes.
 International students wishing to gain industry experience while taking classes can only do so with an unpaid internship.
 GT-Shenzhen students can take a semester off to engage in a full-time internship in Shenzhen, but only after completing a semester of full-time study at GT-Shenzhen.

-Those who work full-time on internships should complete the internship application, prior to registering for INTN 6012 – SHZ “Graduate Internship Program”, a 12-credit hour non-tuition bearing course to maintain full-time student status.
+Those who work full-time on internships should complete the internship application to obtain enrollment in INTN 6012 – SHZ “Graduate Internship Program”, a 12-credit hour non-tuition bearing course to maintain full-time student status.
 Upon satisfactory completion of the internship, a grade of “V” will appear on the student’s transcript.
 This grade will not enter into the student’s GT GPA calculation, and the credits earned will not contribute to the degree requirements.
 All graduate internships must also be related to the student’s major.
 At the end of the work semester, each student will download a blank performance evaluation for the supervisor to complete and return to the GT graduate internship advisor.
 Finally, each student will log into GT’s CareerBuzz to complete the required work forms.
 Students who only engage in part-time internships should not register for this course.

 Companies offering internships will hold face-to-face interviews with prospective interns.
 The program cannot assist with internship arrangements before the student has enrolled in the GT-Shenzhen program.
 The decision to hire an intern resides with the company and is strongly correlated with the student’s academic record and interview performance.
 GT-Shenzhen cannot guarantee internship placement for every student who desires an internship experience.